 He is the founder of the EVOLV ATLANTA ACTING studio in Atlanta, where he teaches acting and scene study for stage and film.
 He is also a frequent visitor to Chicago, Los Angeles, Miami and New York where his workshops are must-attend events for the professional and journeyman actors.

 He also facilitates community outreach programs at the ArstXchange in Atlanta Georgia, where his studio is located, coincidentally, two blocks from the TYLER PERRY STUDIOS.
 Another man who uses his talent to give back to the community in an effort to make this world a better place.

 I am an artist that has spent the majority of my life trying to avoid doing what I was born to do.
 I have finally accepted that I must share my gift or it will kill me.

 This experience ignited something in the young actor.
 Social responsibility and creativity were models for a life he decided to pursue.
 He considered politics, but like many young people who had their idealism smashed by Watergate and the Viet Nam war, he looked for another outlet to change the world.
-He dropped out of college after one semester as a p olitical science major and floundered until a friend suggested he audition for the Los Angeles City College Theater Academy, (whose alumni include the great, Paul Winfield – Sounder and King).
-With nothing to lose he auditioned with a 3 minute monologue from a Anton Chekhov piece and complete with platform shoes and his leisure suit went after his dream.
-He was accepted on the condition he enter a speech program with a speech therapist.
+He dropped out of college after one semester as a political science major and floundered until a friend suggested he audition for the Los Angeles City College Theater Academy, (whose alumni include the great, Paul Winfield – Sounder and King).
+With nothing to lose, he auditioned with a 3-minute monologue from an Anton Chekhov piece and complete with platform shoes and his leisure suit went after his dream.
+He was accepted on the condition he enters a speech program with a speech therapist.
 He was told that besides having what they called backward placement, a condition which made his speech hard to understand, he also sounded like a middle class” African American” and that one day he might be called upon to play a Russian peasant, which years later in Maxim Gorky’s The Lower Depths… and he did!